amado831/sysprep-image/README.md

 Download Updates

+Download and unzip THIS simple unattend file for you SYSPREP or make your own using WAIK Copy the UNATTEND.XML to your C:\
+Open a CMD PROMPT as an Administrator
+CD into the C:\WINDOWS\SYSTEM32\SYSPREP folder
+Paste in this command
+sysprep /oobe /generalize /shutdown /unattend:C:\unattend.xml

+Power the machine up when it is done, PXE boot off the network and push the image to your Windows Deployment Services WDS server

 Second part of sysprep - Capture the image

-Go to c:\windows\System32\sysprep\sysprep.exe
-OOBE,Generalize, Shutdown

 Power down PC
 Turn on PC and halt boot process.
 Do not boot to local drive.
 Boot to a WinPE boot disk